shaas1704/Ideathon-Postulate/readme.md

 # Vriddhi
 > The perfect local E-Governance solution

-Separate feed that provides details about the local leaders and politicians and is updated regularly A dedicated grievance section for the public to voice their problems, and for the leaders to hear them.
+Separate feed that provides details about the local leaders and politicians and is updated regularly \
+A dedicated grievance section for the public to voice their problems, and for the leaders to hear them. \
-A dedicated panel with all the relevant helpline numbers that the people can use in case of emergencies.
+A dedicated panel with all the relevant helpline numbers that the people can use in case of emergencies. \

 ![](home.png)

 ## Usage example

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki][wiki]._
+Got trouble with your stret lights, or maybe potholes inyour society, fear not we at Vriddhi got your back.\
+You could register complanits on the app. \
+Get to know your local leaders/represenatatives. \
+One stop solution for all your local governance needs.

 ## Contributors

-Shubham Gore
+Shubham Gore \
-Rakesh Venkat
+Rakesh Venkat \
-Shaswat Srisvastava
+Shaswat Srisvastava \
-Yuvraj Chibber
+Yuvraj Chibber \
-Manan Bhasin
+Manan Bhasin \
-Dushyant Betala
+Dushyant Betala \

 <!-- Markdown link & img dfn's -->
 [npm-image]: https://img.shields.io/npm/v/datadog-metrics.svg?style=flat-square